Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 artillery run scripts/load_tests/monthly_random.yaml
 ```

-Your load tests will be faster than before now, you should be below the 5 second p95 desired by this application with no timeouts.
+Your load tests will be faster than before.
+You should now be below the five second p95 desired by this application with no timeouts.
 You have now scaled out the API for higher performance and concurrency!

 ## Cleanup
 Duration: 1

-To cleanup all the objects we created for this demo, run the following sql from snowsql or the Snowflake console.
+To clean up the objects we created for this demo, run the following SQL either from SnowSQL or the Snowflake console:

 ```sql
 USE ROLE ACCOUNTADMIN;